justsml/dans-blog/content/posts/2023-09-06--guerrilla-types-in-typescript/index.md

 # Guerrilla Types in TypeScript

-In this article we’ll explore three intriguing (possibly terrible?) techniques to assist in type design.
+In this article, we’ll explore three intriguing (possibly terrible?) techniques to assist in type design!

 The main goal is **consistent** and **predictable** Model/Entity/Class interfaces.